 Essay checklists for final drafts are crucial for learners to confirm all the elements the teacher requires are present in their work before submitting it.
 I give my students a short list right on the submission page in my online course as a reminder.
 It isn’t a comprehensive composition list; it’s more of a last-minute, final inventory.

-Here’s a simple one I’ve created:
+Here’s a simple self-check I’ve created:

 Does the essay have a full introduction?
 Does the introduction inform the reader of the essay’s topic and include a statement about the main idea/thesis?